-A total of 1,272 carcasses, including those that had been scavenged, were scanned for PIT tags during the spawning ground surveys and 21 tags were recovered (Table 8).
+A total of 644 carcasses, including those that had been scavenged, were scanned for PIT tags during the spawning ground surveys and 6 tags were recovered (Table 8).
 All of the recaptured fish were of wild origin.
-Thirteen of the PIT-tagged carcasses were male and nine were female.
-Seven of the nine females were tagged as adults in the Columbia River.
-Four carcasses originally tagged as juveniles in the Middle Fork were recovered in the Middle Fork, one carcass was tagged as a juvenile and recovered in the Upper Mainstem, and of three fish tagged as juveniles in the lower Mainstem John Day River (below the confluence with the North Fork), two were recovered in the Middle Fork and one was recovered in Granite Creek of the North Fork subbasin.
-Ten fish were tagged as adults during April and May of 2014 at the adult fish facility of Bonneville Dam (rkm 234).
-Another recaptured fish in the Middle Fork was tagged in the Snake River at Lower Granite Dam (rkm 522.173) in June of 2014.
-We also recovered two PIT-tagged fish, one in the Middle Fork and another in the Mainstem, that were marked at trawling sites from the Columbia River mouth to Three Tree Point, Washington (rkm 0-49).
+Three of the PIT-tagged carcasses were male and three were female.
+One carcass, originally tagged as a juvenile in the Middle Fork, was recovered in that subbasin, one carcass was tagged as a juvenile and later recovered in the Upper Mainstem, and the other fish was tagged as a juvenile in the lower Mainstem John Day River (below the confluence with the North Fork) and recovered in the Middle Fork.
+Three of the recaptured fish were tagged as adults during April of 2015 in the Columbia